Standing-Side-Bends

 5. Latissimus dorsi: These are the large muscles that extend from the back of the shoulders down to the lower back, and they help to adduct, extend, and internally rotate the arm.

-By performing standing side bends, you can stretch and strengthen these muscles, which can help to improve your overall core strength and stability, enhance your posture, and reduce your risk of lower back pain and injury.
+By performing standing side bends, you can stretch and strengthen these side body muscles, which can help to improve your overall core strength and stability, enhance your posture, and reduce your risk of lower back pain and injury.